atbasu/deep-reinforcement-learning-navigation/README.md

 ## Getting started

-1. Make sure you have `python 3.6` installed and virtual environment of your choosing activated.
+Make sure you have `python 3.6` installed and virtual environment of your choosing activated.
 Unity has to be installed on your system.
-To install all python dependencies run:
+Run:

 ```
 source ./install.sh
 ```
-2. Download or clone this repository to a local machine.
-3. Open command line and navigate to the location where this repository was downlaoded
-4. Run `jupyter notebook` which should start jupyter on a browser.
-Select the Solution.ipynb file, select the approrpiate kernel and then run each code cell.
-To train a new model run all cells in order.
-To load a trained model, skip the "Train the agent" section.

-Important Files:
-- File `model.py` contains neural network class used as a Q function
-- File `dqn_agent.py` contains agent code.
+to install python dependencies.
+Then you should be able to run `jupyter notebook` and view `Solution.ipynb`.
+File `model.py` contains neural network class used as a Q function and file `dqn_agent.py` contains agent code.
-- File `solutions.ipynb` contains the python notebook that can be used to train and watch a trained agent.

 ## Instructions